 That “profit” could be used to recoup the costs of installing chargers, and pay for additional installations to be continually added.

 Parkade handles the billing, payments and reservations on a mobile app, so your facilities team doesn’t need to lift a finger.

 Adding EV chargers at work brings many benefits and a positive charging experience, as we’ve outlined.
 However, once the chargers are installed, companies may need to develop a strategy to manage the parking in front of the EV chargers.

 Especially at large offices with hundreds or thousands of employees, it’s smart to develop a plan to share the spots equitably among employees, and solve three potential problems that often arise with EV chargers are offices:

 Parkade can help with all of that.

-With Parkade, companies can better manage parking at EV chargers, allowing more employees to charge their vehicles without necessarily requiring more chargers.
+With Parkade, companies can better manage parking at EV chargers in real time, allowing more employees to charge their vehicles without necessarily requiring more chargers.
 Companies that have a limited number of EV chargers can allow their employees to reserve an EV parking spot in advance, for any period of time — hours, days, or months.